SouthbankSoftware/provendb-docker-compose/README.md

 # Errors and Debugging

-1. If you get an error like 'no space left on device` on any of the container logs, you may try and run this
+1. If you get an error like `no space left on device` on any of the container logs, you may try and run this
 ```
 docker rm $(docker ps -q -f 'status=exited')
 docker rmi $(docker images -q -f "dangling=true")